DaleSeddon-GitHub/SFT-logc-Prediction/README.md

 # SFT-log(c)-Prediction
-Python code accompanying the academic paper on the prediction of the SFT-log(c) profile for surfactants in water at 20-30C, using the Szyszkowski equation.
+Python code accompanying the academic paper 'Machine learning hybrid approach for the prediction of surface tension profiles of surfactants in aqueous solution' to predict the SFT-log(c) isotherm for surfactants in water at 20-30C, using the Szyszkowski equation.